yangcal/symtensor/README.md

-## SymTensor: An Efficient Abstraction for Group-Symmteric Tensor Contractions
+## SymTensor: An Efficient Abstraction for Group-Symmetric Tensor Contractions

 ## Building and Testing